Phant0Meow/femo-plugin/README.md

 - Issues are welcome!
 If you find a bug, please report it~ There are bound to be bugs — this is only the first version.
 - Pull Requests are welcome!
 It's so much fun, let's build it together!
 - Submitting femo scripts you've written is also a great contribution!
   (I've put my personal debug script (`femoExamples/debug神器/`) in the folder as an example, haha.
-You're welcome to try it too~ But I suggest using this script only for complex, hidden bugs, otherwise I'll feel bad for your token usage — the dual concurrency and multi-round discussions consume quite a lot of tokens.
-Simple bugs probably fit other script flows better — feel free to share those!)
+You're welcome to try it too~ But I suggest using this script only for complex, hidden bugs, daily coding probably fit other script flows better — feel free to share those!)

 ---